See who won at the Emmy Awards | News Channel 3-12

 By Sandra Gonzalez, CNN

-“Severance,” “The Penguin,” “The Studio” and “The White Lotus” are among this year’s top nominees going into the event.
+“Adolescence” won outstanding limited series, “The Pitt” won outstanding drama, while “The Studio” set a new record for total Emmy wins for a comedy series on one night with 13.

-All of this year’s categories are listed below, with the winners indicated in bold as they are announced.
+A list of nominees in major categories follows below, with the winners indicated in bold.

 Outstanding drama series